wildthinkslaboratory/blog-kit/_pages/calculus/secantRectangle/shadowSecantCurve.md

 # :::: tour2
 # --partialborder
-This time we start with a speed curve for a moving object.
-The **distance** is equal to the **rate** times the **time**, $d = r \times t$ and again we know two different geometric ways of showing this relationship.  [show relationship](:=showSR=true)  The height of the rectangle matches the speed of the object in the middle of the time period and the area of the rectangle estimates the distance traveled during the interval.
+This time we start with a velocity curve for a moving object.
+The **distance** is equal to the **rate** times the **time**, $d = r \times t$ and again we know two different geometric ways of showing this relationship.  [show relationship](:=showSR=true)  The height of the rectangle matches the velocity of the object in the middle of the time period and the area of the rectangle estimates the distance traveled during the interval.
 The matching secant floats up and down in the same interval.
-We can't figure out where to place the secant vertically from just the speed graph alone.
+We can't figure out where to place the secant vertically from just the velocity graph alone.
 [next](:=show3=true)
 # --partialborder
 # ::::